MICHELE NORRIS, Host:

 NPR's Nina Totenberg reports.
 And we should warn you, this story contains language that listeners may find offensive.

-Mr. FRED PHELPS (Pastor, Westboro Baptist Church): When the whole country is given over to sodomy and to sodomite enablers, this country needs this preaching.
+FRED PHELPS: When the whole country is given over to sodomy and to sodomite enablers, this country needs this preaching.
 And what's the purpose of it, you say?
 Because the lord God told us to do it.

 TOTENBERG: He sued Pastor Phelps and his church for intentional infliction of emotional distress.

-Mr. GENE SCHAERR (Attorney): It I think sends a clear signal to the lower courts that they should not interpret anything in this opinion as casting any doubt on any of those statutes.
+GENE SCHAERR: It I think sends a clear signal to the lower courts that they should not interpret anything in this opinion as casting any doubt on any of those statutes.

-Professor GEOFFREY STONE (Law, University of Chicago): This case is a classic example of it.
+GEOFFREY STONE: This case is a classic example of it.
 The real surprise is Justice Alito.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.